meta-debian/meta-debian-docker/README.md

 Create a docker image
 ---------------------

-Create a docker iamge by running below command.
+Create a docker image by running below command.

     $ ./make-docker-image.sh